Creating Value for Online Shoppers

 Interviews:

-Eight interviews were conducted with each user group to paint a clearer picture of the users' pain points, challenges, and possible areas for improvement of the online shopping experience.
+Eight in-depth interviews were conducted with participants from each user group to gain deeper insights into users’ pain points, challenges, and opportunities for improving the online shopping experience.

 User groups: